-As compensation for its services in handling relations between Hawks and the Investor Limited Partner, Hawks shall pay Great Lakes Capital, an affiliate of the Investor Limited Partner, an annual investor services fee of \$2,800 commencing in 2016.
+As compensation for its services in handling relations between Hawks and the Investor Limited Partner, Hawks shall pay Great Lakes Capital, an affiliate of the Investor Limited Partner, an annual investor services fee of \$3,500.
 The investor services fee is cumulative and shall be paid out of the investor services fee reserve and shall increase by 3% per annum.
-During the years ended December 31, 2023 and 2022, investor services fees of \$11,097 and \$2,800 were expensed, and \$9,648 and \$0 were paid, all respectively.
-As of December 31, 2023 and 2022, \$4,304 and \$2,855 remain payable, respectively, and is included in accrued expenses and other payables on the consolidated statements of financial position.
+During the years ended December 31, 2024 and 2023, investor services fees of \$4,433 and \$11,097 were expensed, and \$4,304 and \$9,648 were paid, all respectively.
+As of December 31, 2024 and 2023, \$4,433 and \$4,304 remain payable, respectively, and are included in accrued expenses and other payables on the consolidated statements of financial position.